pfsense/docs/source/firewall/virtual-ip-address-feature-comparison.rst

 | IP Alias    | 2.0+      | Yes   | Yes       | Yes      | See Notes    | No          | See Notes     | Yes      | Single         |
 +-------------+-----------+-------+-----------+----------+--------------+-------------+---------------+----------+----------------+

-Table: VIP Features
+Notes:

-    1: ICMP Column represents responses from the firewall itself without NAT.
+#.
+ICMP Column represents responses from the firewall itself without
+   NAT.
 With 1:1 NAT, any VIP will pass ICMP through to the target device.
 On 2.1+ ICMP can also be used as a protocol in port forward entries.
-    2: "Other" type VIPs are for routed subnets, and CARP is irrelevant, so they work (See below)
+#.
+"Other" type VIPs are for routed subnets, and CARP is irrelevant,
+   so they work (See below)
-    3: CARP type VIPs must be in the same subnet as other interface VIPs on pfSense® software version <=2.1.x, on >= 2.2 they may be in other subnets, but see below for caveats.
+#.
+CARP type VIPs must be in the same subnet as other interface VIPs
+   on pfSense® software version <=2.1.x, on >= 2.2 they may be in other subnets, but see below for caveats.

 Virtual IP Feature Details
 --------------------------